 If you fit in the category of “restless city folk” (aka those who were built to rip, ride, and hike all day in the wilderness, but are confined to city life during the week), you might be on the hunt for something, well, special when it comes to choosing an apartment building.

 Take heart: The perfect space is out there.
-It might even be one of these four downtown apartments that were made for the urban athlete — the kind of person who will take advantage of the natural world right outside their windows, even in cities as big as the Big Apple.
+It might even be one of these four downtown apartments that were made for the urban athlete — the kind of person who will take advantage of the natural world right outside their windows, even if they’re looking for apartments for rent in New York City.

 True North Apartments, which start at $1,595/month for a one-bedroom, have everything (yes, everything) you’ll need for your next adventure: kayaks to borrow for a jaunt on Lake Union, a bike lounge to tune up your ride, a gear room to dry out your camping and ski equipment (the apartment is located 25 minutes from ski mountains), and a trailhead room with a concierge present to help you map your next route.